gfilippou/envtune/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the ISC License.
 See [LICENSE.md](LICENSE.md) for details.